acrlabs/simkube/docs/sk-tracer.md

 Because pods in the simulation will not have the same names as in the production trace, we can't use the pod name as a stable identifier to track lifecycles.
 So instead, we index by the pod owner, and the hash of the pod object.
-Because an owner can have pods with different characteristics (e.g., if a Deployment changes and creates a new replicaset, or if there are multiple pod types specified in a VolcanoJob), we must track the lifecycles for these pods separately.
+Because an owner can have pods with different characteristics (e.g., if a Deployment changes and creates a new ReplicaSet, or if there are multiple pod types specified in a VolcanoJob), we must track the lifecycles for these pods separately.
 This is done by way of the hash of the PodSpec.